HL7/US-Core/source/pages/_includes/us-core-medicationrequest-intro.md

 **Each MedicationRequest must have:**

 1.  a status
-{: }

-1.  an intent code to indicate whether an order or proposal {: .note-to-balloters}
+1.  {: .note-to-balloters}an intent code to indicate whether an order or proposal
 1.  a medication
 1.  a patient
 1.  a date for when written